 In the fourth stream, sixteen consecutive copies of every OFDM symbol are transmitted, where the first eight copies are conveyed in their original format, while the signs of the time-domain samples of the ninth, tenth, eleventh and twelfth, thirteenth, fourteenth, fifteenth and sixteenth copy are inverted, i.e., the samples are multiplied by −1.

-At this point, all negative samples in the four streams are removed and the signals from the three streams are added together.
-Any oversampling and pulse shaping should be done after the removal of the negative samples.
-If done before the negative samples are removed, the oversampling and pulse shaping should also be performed at the receiver side during the signal re-modulation process required for the data recovery as explained in the RX algorithm.
 The resulting positive signal is used to modulate the transmitter.